-We are currently actively working to source only 100% grass-fed beef, because grass-fed beef is healthier, better for the environment, and provides a better life for cows.
+We source only 100% grass-fed beef, because grass-fed beef is healthier, better for the environment, and provides a better life for cows.

-We source only whole chickens which are certified Humane Raised.
+We source certified Humane Raised chicken.
 They are cage-free and never given antibiotics or hormones at any stage of development.

 We source organic eggs, and are actively working to source local, pastured eggs.

-Soup Cups – paper base, which is recyclable or can end up in a landfill with minimal decomposition time and minimal off-gassing.
-Plastic lid made from recycled content and recyclable – please recycle!
+Soup Cups – paper base & lid, which is recyclable or can end up in a landfill with minimal decomposition time and minimal off-gassing.

 Salad/Grain Bowls – made from bamboo and unbleached plant fiber.
 Generally these end up in a landfill with minimal decomposition time and minimal off-gassing.
 Fiber lids work the same.
-Plastic lids are made from corn – these are NOT recyclable.
+These are expensive & difficult to source.
+If you plan to dine-in, please use real dishware first.
+We’re happy to provide packaging if you have leftovers you’d like to take home.
+Plastic lids are made from corn – these are NOT recyclable and we typically only use these on large “Good to Go” and catering packaging.
 They are made from renewable resources but the end-game isn’t great, so we try to minimize their use.

 Straws – paper wrapped in paper.
 These mostly end up in a landfill with minimal decomposition time and minimal off-gassing.
 They ARE recyclable when relatively clean.